Skip Navigation

 • Substandard (Table Rated)

-Applicants who have tested positive for HIV will typically be rated Substandar.
+Applicants who have tested positive for HIV will typically be rated Substandard.
 No matter how well an applicant is managing his or her HIV, a person who is healthy and doesn’t have HIV is going to be offered lower rates than an applicant diagnosed with HIV.

-Life Insurance Application Process for HIV Positive Individuals
+Life Insurance Application Process for HIV-Positive Individuals

 Although several companies will consider a life insurance policy for an HIV-positive applicant, the underwriting process is similar for all of them.